-- Conduct checks on every person's right to work in the UK, including EU nationals, other overseas nationals and British citizens.
-Employers should not discriminate when conducting these right to work checks.
-If there is uncertainty about whether an individual needs permission to work in the UK, then prospective employers should follow advice on the GOV.UK website; - If the person has lived or worked outside the UK, make any further checks the school or college consider appropriate (see paragraphs 279 284 of Keeping Children Safe in Education).
-'Individuals who have lived or worked outside the UK must undergo the same checks as all other staff (set out in paragraph 232)... ...In addition, schools and colleges must make any further checks they think appropriate so that any relevant events that occurred outside the UK can be considered' - Where the individual has taught outside of the UK, confirm that there are no sanctions against them by obtaining a letter (via the applicant) from the professional regulating authority in the country (or countries) in which the individual has worked confirming that they have not imposed any sanctions or restrictions, or that they are not aware of any reason why they may be unsuitable to teach.
-Advice regarding regulatory or professional bodies is available from the National Recognition Information Centre for the United Kingdom.
-Applicants can find contact details of regulatory bodies in the EU/EEA and Switzerland on the Regulated Professions database.
-Applicants can also contact the UK Centre for Professional Qualifications who will signpost them to the appropriate EEA regulatory body. - Ensure all appropriate checks are made when recruiting people from outside the UK - Verify professional qualifications, as appropriate.
-The Teaching Regulation Agency's Employer Access Service system should be used to verify the award of qualified teacher status (QTS), and the completion of teacher induction or probation; - Confirm that the individual (if employed to carry out teaching work) is not prohibited from teaching by the Secretary of State (paragraph 253), or any sanction or restriction imposed (that remains current) by the GTCE (paragraph 255) before its abolition in March 2012; - Independent schools, including academies and free schools, must check that a person taking up a management position as described at paragraph 256 is not subject to a Section 128 direction made by the Secretary of State.
-Paragraph 257 describes that 'There is no exhaustive list of roles that might be regarded as 'management' for the purpose of determining what constitutes management in an independent school.
+- to verify the award of qualified teacher status (QTS), and the completion of teacher induction or probation; - Confirm that the individual (if employed to carry out teaching work) is not prohibited from teaching by the Secretary of State (paragraph 259), or any sanction or restriction imposed (that remains current) by the GTCE (paragraph 261) before its abolition in March 2012; - Independent schools, including academies and free schools, must check that a person taking up a management position as described at paragraph 262 is not subject to a Section 128 direction made by the Secretary of State.
+Paragraph 263 describes that 'There is no exhaustive list of roles that might be regarded as 'management' for the purpose of determining what constitutes management in an independent school.
 The Department's view is that roles involving, or very likely to involve, management of a school include (but are not limited to) headteachers, principals, deputy/assistant headteachers, governors and trustees.
-It is important to note that the individual's job title is not the determining factor and whether other individuals such as teachers with additional responsibilities could be considered to be 'taking part in management' depends on the facts of the case.' [delete bullet point if not applicable] - Section 128 checks should also be made on all governors in maintained schools as the DfE state 'A person subject to a section 128 direction is also disqualified from holding or continuing to hold office as a governor of a maintained school.' - Paragraphs 261 and 262 of KCSIE set out how 'Schools and colleges can use the TRA's Employer Access service to make prohibition, direction, restriction and children's barred list checks.
+It is important to note that the individual's job title is not the determining factor and whether other individuals such as teachers with additional responsibilities could be considered to be 'taking part in management' depends on the facts of the case.' (delete bullet point if not applicable) - Section 128 checks should be made on all governors in maintained schools as the DfE state 'A person subject to a section 128 direction is also disqualified from holding or continuing to hold office as a governor of a maintained school.' - Paragraphs 267 and 268 of KCSIE set out how 'Schools and colleges can use the TRA's Employer Access service to make prohibition, direction, restriction and children's barred list checks.
 The service is free to use and is available via the TRA's web page.
 Users will require a DfE Sign-in account to log onto the service.'

-Recruitment Procedures Date The Childcare Act 2006 sets out that where applicable, a disqualification check may be required to ensure the individual is not disqualified under the Childcare (Disqualification) Regulations 2018.
-Further information can be found here and at paragraphs 263-267. [delete if not applicable to your setting] Once all the pre-employment checks are completed the candidate can receive an offer letter contract and start date.
+The Childcare Act 2006 sets out that where applicable, a disqualification check may be required to ensure the individual is not disqualified under the Childcare (Disqualification) Regulations 2018.
+Further information can be found here and at paragraphs 269-273.

+Once all the pre-employment checks are completed the candidate can receive an offer letter contract and start date.
 Some posts may be subject to a probationary period.

-20. Once undertaken, the date on which all pre-employment checks were completed should be recorded on the school's Single Central Record of pre-employment checks and evidence of the checks (where appropriate) will be retained on the individual's personnel file.
+Once undertaken, the date on which all pre-employment checks were completed should be recorded on the school's Single Central Record of pre-employment checks and evidence of the checks (where appropriate) will be retained on the individual's personnel file.
 The school will complete School Improvement Liverpool's Personnel File Checklist to ensure all documents and checks are evidenced within the file.
 In order to comply with the DBS Code of Practice copies of DBS certificates will not be retained except in exceptional circumstances.
 Where a copy is retained, school will note on the personnel file the rationale for keeping a copy and make arrangements to securely dispose of the certificate after 6 months.

-21. Appropriate induction activities should be provided for all new employees.
-All staff should read and understand key guidance including Keeping Children Safe in Education and Safer Working Practices guidance and the School Improvement Liverpool Safeguarding Induction Booklet.
+Appropriate induction activities should be provided for all new employees.
+All staff should read and understand key guidance including Keeping Children Safe in Education and Safer Working Practices guidance and the SIL Safeguarding Induction Booklet.
 Provision of these documents should sit alongside a full safeguarding induction provided by the Designated Safeguarding Lead.
 The safeguarding induction checklist should be completed and placed on their personnel file.